 One day after the live webinar, you'll receive a follow-up email which will include a link to the presentation slides.
 You’re also welcome to provide feedback via this email as well as submit additional questions to be forwarded to the speakers.
 For support before, during or after the event, please contact HealthcareWebSummit office at 209.577.4888.

 After attending this webinar, attendees will be able to:

-- Examine the top health industry issues for the coming year
+- Explore top health industry issues and trends for the coming year.

 - Engage in interactive learning through online question submission, attendee feedback and opportunity for post-event follow up questions.